 The requirements for each division include:

-Speech – Three minute speech about self.
+Speech – Two minute speech about self.
 (Attire: Queen t-shirt provided for contestants and denim.)

 Interview – The contestant will answer impromptu questions in front of the judges.
 (Attire: dress, jacket, and skirt or pants.)